 What Are Termite Mud Tubes?

-How Long Does it Take Termites to Build Mud Tubes?
+How Long Does It Take Termites to Build Mud Tubes?

-Termites are always working, since their tunnels aren’t overly strong and can be easily destroyed by heavy rain or a passing animal.
-If you notice some termite tubes, chances are that the termites have been there for a while – at least a year or so to establish a nest and begin the process of constructing tubes to expand their colony and exploration efforts.
-Of course, tubes that are built in already existing structures, such as within concrete cracks or rotting wood, take significantly less time as the termites don’t need to use as much mud for these.
+Their tunnels aren’t overly strong and can be easily destroyed by heavy rain or a passing animal.
+This means that termites are always working.
+If you notice some termite tubes, chances are that the termites have been there for a while.
+They’ve probably been around at least a year to have the time to establish a nest and begin building tubes to expand their colony and explore.
+Of course, the tubes built in already existing structures, such as cracks in concrete or rotting wood, take significantly less time.
+The termites don’t need to use as much mud for these.